 (Arrival) This has only been our 3rd Airbnb experience... all in the Philippines:

 We were given our keys to apartment M4.
-So far this is the 2nd Airbnb property, where only upon arrival they turned on the refrigerator and a/c.
+So far, this is the 2nd Airbnb property where they turned on the refrigerator and a/c, upon arrival.
 I guess they are conserving electricity.
 But I don’t know how expensive it would be to turn these features on maybe 30 minutes prior to a guests’ arrival so we walk in comfortably?
 Hmm.

-(Amenities) -Cable TV did not work.
+– Cable TV did not work.
 Aurora’s son was the initial technician to try and get it working but the problem seemed to be something with the cable hookup and not the cable box we had.
-It was a pre-existing problem they’ve had in the past Aurora said and had to ask the cable company to send someone.
+It was a pre-existing problem they’ve had in the past, Aurora said.
+She had to ask the cable company to send someone.
 The cable tv was fixed on our 3rd day.

 (Noise Level) It’s a residential area so the only passerby’s in tricycles or cars honking was minimal compared to a stay in the city.

 (Air Quality) We were hoping the air pollution would be better than staying in Cebu City.
 It probably was for the most part, but on our last night, we returned from a day out, and the master bedroom smelled like smokers combined with pollution possibly from cars.
 My mom and I slept in the other room that had twin beds.
 I noticed that the master bedroom door to a balcony had a semi-large but thin crack in it.
 Maybe that’s how the smell seeped in?
 Also, the stairway window was cracked open permanently hence the living room/kitchen area stayed cool from the a/c downstairs but the stairway/upstairs walkway would be warm.